 - Contribute high-quality analyses and policy recommendations to public and private decision-makers regarding issues of great relevance for Swedish trade and industry.

-- Disseminate research results to the academic world and to society as a whole.
+- Disseminate research results to the academic world and society as a whole.

 We focus on five research programs:

 The Economics of Entrepreneurship.
-Entrepreneurship is of crucial importance for realizing new ideas in wellfunctioning enterprises and contributing to economic growth.
-In spite of its significance, entrepreneurship is still a relatively unexplored area within the field of economics.
+Entrepreneurship is of crucial importance for realizing new ideas in well-functioning enterprises and contributing to economic growth.
+Despite its significance, entrepreneurship is still a relatively unexplored area within the field of economics.
 We want to change that by examining the underpinnings of entrepreneurship, including patent issues and policies regarding research and development.

 Economics of the Service Sector.
-The bulk of Sweden’ labor force is employed in the service sector, including business services, personal consumption services and services financed by the public sector.
+The bulk of Sweden’s labor force is employed in the service sector, including business services, personal consumption services, and services financed by the public sector.
 Research on topics ranging from immaterial investments and the differences between the production of services under private and public management combine to provide a deeper understanding of the economy’s service industry.

 Economics of Institutions and Culture.
-An economy does not function in a vacuum but consists of people of flesh and blood, with moral values, with attitudes towards their fellow human beings and with an ability to be affected by laws, rules and norms.
-This research program at the Research Institute of Industrial Economics (IFN) studies how factors of this kind influence human behavior and, thereby, the way the economy functions – but also how the economy in turn influences morality, norms and social attitudes.
+An economy does not function in a vacuum.
+Still, it consists of people of flesh and blood, moral values, attitudes towards their fellow human beings, and an ability to be affected by-laws, rules, and norms.
+This research program at the Research Institute of Industrial Economics (IFN) studies how factors of this kind influence human behavior and, thereby, how the economy functions and how the economy, in turn, influences morality, norms, and social attitudes.